jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs27.md

 JJ, you are allowed to receive affirmations and encouragements said about you.
 Just don't let it get to your head or repeat for self-praise.
 #jj 10/3/2022 revisited

+#### v.6
+>Wounds from a friend can be trusted, but an enemy multiplies kisses.

+Reproof given in love is superior to insincere expressions of affection.
+The wounds of a friend "can be trusted" because they are meant to correct (see 25:12; Dt 7:9; Job 12:20).
+#allenpross

 #### v.7
 >He who is full loathes honey, but to the hungry even what is bitter tastes sweet.